Marcell Ozuna Preview, Player Props: Braves vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have a 5.00 team ERA that ranks 27th across all MLB pitching staffs.
+- The Nationals' 5.00 team ERA ranks 27th among all league pitching staffs.

-- Nationals pitchers combine to give up the most home runs in baseball (242 total, 1.5 per game).
+- The Nationals give up the most home runs in baseball (243 total, 1.5 per game).

-- Adon (2-4) takes the mound for the Nationals in his 10th start of the season.
-He's put together a 6.42 ERA in 47 2/3 innings pitched, with 43 strikeouts.
+- Rutledge makes the start for the Nationals, his fourth of the season.
+He is 1-1 with a 6.00 ERA and eight strikeouts through 15 2/3 innings pitched.

-- In his last outing on Sunday against the Atlanta Braves, the righty tossed 4 2/3 innings, giving up four earned runs while surrendering five hits.
+- In his last time out on Sunday, the right-hander threw five innings against the Atlanta Braves, giving up one earned run while surrendering three hits.

-- In 11 games this season, the 25-year-old has a 6.42 ERA and 8.1 strikeouts per nine innings, while allowing a batting average of .275 to his opponents.
+- The 24-year-old has an ERA of 6.00, with 4.8 strikeouts per nine innings, in three games this season.
+Opposing hitters have a .322 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.